AHelmin/Professional-README-Generator/README.md

 ![License List](./assets/images/License_List.png)

 The resulting README can be found in the README-Sample folder.
-Additionally, a video demonstration can be found in the video folder within the assets.
+Additionally, a video demonstration can be found at this link: https://drive.google.com/file/d/1XhpPtdS6E2QxXBsLqnEuYCeldXy_0y0q/view.

 ## Credits